Intellectual Property Case Studies

 A trademark may be a sign or symbol that is used to differentiate your products from those of other traders or organisations.
 Trademark rights can be granted to an applicant for a word, phrase, smell, logo, shape, colour, etc that may be used to identify the applicant’s brand.
 Once granted, a trademark awards exclusive commercial rights to the owner regarding the sale, licensing, or use of that trademark with the products it is registered for.

-A trademark can be licensed or sold once rights are acquired; this is an example of how your intellectual property can become a tangible asset as well as a vital marketing tool.
+A trademark can be licensed or sold once rights are acquired; this is an example of how your intellectual property can become a vital marketing tool.

 Patents are licenses issued by the government (through IP Australia) which grant inventors exclusive rights to the commercialisation of an invention.
 That invention can be a device, method, substance, or process which is useful, new, and inventive compared to anything that is already known.